wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO 3.2.2 =
+- New feature to only allow the members of the site to be able to post a comment.

 = 3.2.1 =
 - Added a new filter (swpm_transactions_menu_items_per_page) that can be used to customize the number of items that is listed in the transactions menu.